-- b) with a positive result, followed at least 14 days later by a second test showing a stable or decreasing titre: - and were immediately vaccinated against EVA and regularly revaccinated according to the recommendations of the manufacturer; or - were isolated and not earlier than seven days of commencing isolation were subjected to a test for EVA as prescribed in the OIE Manual on a blood sample with negative results, immediately vaccinated for EVA, kept for 21 days following vaccination separated from other equids and regularly revaccinated according to the recommendations of the manufacturer; or - 3. were subjected to a test for EVA as prescribed in the OIE Manual on a blood sample with negative results within 14 days prior to semen collection, and had been separated from other equids not of an equivalent EVA status for 14 days prior to blood sampling until the end of semen collection; or - 4. have been subjected to a test for EVA as prescribed in the OIE Manual carried out on a blood sample with positive results and then: either - a) were subsequently test mated to two mares within six months prior to semen collection, which were subjected to two tests for EVA as prescribed in the OIE Manual with negative results on blood samples collected at the time of test mating and again 28 days after the test mating; or - b) were subjected to a test for equine arteritis virus as prescribed in the OIE Manual with negative results, carried out on semen collected within six months prior to collection of the semen to be exported; or - were subjected to a test for equine arteritis virus as prescribed in the OIE Manual with negative results, carried out on semen collected within six months after the blood sample was collected, then immediately vaccinated, and revaccinated regularly; or - 5. for frozen semen, were subjected with negative results either: - a) to a test for EVA as prescribed in the OIE Manual carried out on a blood sample taken not earlier than 14 days and not later than 12 months after the collection of the semen for export; or - b) to a test for equine arteritis virus as prescribed in the OIE Manual carried out on an aliquot of the semen collected immediately prior to processing or on an aliquot of semen collected within 14 to 30 days after the first collection of the semen to be exported.
+- b) with a positive result, followed at least 14 days later by a second test showing a stable or decreasing titre; - c) and were immediately vaccinated against EVA and regularly revaccinated in accordance with the recommendations of the manufacturer; or - 3. were isolated and not earlier than seven days of commencing isolation were subjected to a test for EVA on a blood sample with a negative result, immediately vaccinated for EVA, kept for 21 days following vaccination separated from other equids and regularly revaccinated in accordance with the recommendations of the manufacturer; or - 4. were subjected to a test for EVA on a blood sample with a negative result within 14 days prior to semen collection, and had been separated from other equids not of an equivalent EVA status for 14 days prior to blood sampling until the end of semen collection; or - 5. have been subjected to a test for EVA carried out on a blood sample with a positive result and then: either - c) were subsequently test mated to two mares within six months prior to semen collection, which were subjected to two tests for EVA with negative results on blood samples collected at the time of test mating and again 28 days after the test mating; or - d) were subjected to a test for EVA with a negative result, carried out on semen collected within six months prior to collection of the semen to be exported; or - e) were subjected to a test for EVA with a negative result, carried out on semen collected within six months after the blood sample was collected, then immediately vaccinated, and regularly revaccinated; or - 6. for frozen semen, were subjected with negative results either: - a) to a test for EVA carried out on a blood sample taken not earlier than 14 days and not later than 12 months after the collection of the semen for export; or - b) to a test for EVA carried out on an aliquot of the semen collected immediately prior to processing or on an aliquot of semen collected within 14 to 30 days after the first collection of the semen to be exported.